gpoignart/TeamFlow/README.md

 - Ensure the backend is running for API calls.
 Start styling the Login and Dashboard pages once their structure is finalized.

+## Progress

 This section will be updated as the design progresses.

 What is left to do:
 - Standardize font and police over all page